jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/Gilded Glave.md

-Thomas Malone, task master operating out of the Jaded Jackal
+Thomas Malone, task master operating out of the Jaded Jackal.
+Was disbanded after the takeover of the city by Duke [[Oswald Beaumont]].